 The writing process can be divided into several stages.
 The work that is done before the writing begins, when material is collected and ideas are developed, is often referred to as the pre-writing stage or the invention stage.
 The actual writing of the text is often divided into stages such as drafting and revising, and the last phase of the writing process (often referred to as the rewriting stage) consists of the stages of editing, proofreading and publishing.

-The AWELU resources for the writing process are divided into three parts, each one addressing a major stage in the writing process:
+The AWELU resources for the writing process have been divided into three parts, each one addressing a major stage in the writing process:

 It is important to note that the stages of the writing process are not fixed, and that writers go back and forth between them.
 Rewriting at all stages will involve editing, for instance, and during the final stage of the writing process, many writers see a need to add new pieces of text, thus returning to the pre-writing stage.